Policy and procedures for the formal review of Royal College exams

 - Mere fact of repeat examiners;

-- Requests for the Royal College to consider information not normally considered as part of the evaluation process, such as FITERS (for non-borderline candidates) and reference letters.
+- Requests for the Royal College to consider information not normally considered as part of the evaluation process.

 Formal reviews of examinations and practice based assessments are part of the evaluation and quality improvement system used by the Royal College to grant specialist certification.
 They provide a means to investigate the circumstances of the written, oral or other type of examination or practice based assessment administered to one or several candidates, and to ascertain whether the process was carried out under conditions appropriate to the conduct of an examination or practice based assessment as determined by the Discipline Specific Examination Boards and approved by the Examination Committee of the Royal College.
 Formal reviews of examinations and practice based assessments involve candidates, Royal College examiners, the Examination Committee, the Assessment Committee and the Office of Specialty Education in an effort to identify any significant irregularities in the conduct of the examination process and any procedural unfairness materially affecting one or several candidates.